 Tom Finlay (Irish) is a barrister by profession who worked for 26 years (February 1975 to May 2001) for Bank of Ireland Asset Management (the Fund Management division of the Bank of Ireland Group).
 His most recent role was head of Bank of Ireland Asset Management's Irish Business.
-In the early 1990's, Mr Finlay had a direct involvement in setting up Bank of Ireland Group's fund administration and custodial services to international clients.
-Over the last 17 years, Mr Finlay's main professional activity has been acting as an independent director on a number of Funds' and Management Company Boards.
-He also operates as an executive coach.
-Mr Finlay has a long-standing involvement with the Irish Association of Pension Funds (IAPF) being a Council Member from 1981-1986 and again from 1990-2001.
+In the early 1990s, Mr Finlay had a direct involvement in setting up Bank of Ireland Group's fund administration and custodial services to international clients.
+Over the last several years, Mr Finlay's main professional activity has been acting as an independent director on a number of Funds' and Management Company Boards.
+He also operates as an Executive Coach.
+Mr Finlav has a long-standing involvement with the Irish Association of Pension Funds (IAPF) being a Council Member from 1981-1986 and again from 1990-2001.
 He was Chairman of the Association from 1999-2001.
 Between 2001 and 2005, Mr Finlay was a member of the Irish Pension Board; in addition, he chaired their key Policy Committee.
+On 18 August 2022, together with the rest of the Manager's Board, Mr Finlay received training on sustainability and Central Bank's expectations in this area.
+The training was given by Stephen Nolan, Managing Director of the United Nations environment network of financial centres for sustainability based in Geneva.
+As part of his CPD as an Executive Coach, Mr Finlay has recent commenced a course in Climate Biodiversity Coaching accredited by the ICF (International Coaching Federation) of which he is a member.
+The broad aim of this course is honing skills, knowledge, and competencies to support clients in their actions in relation to climate and biodiversity.

 Gráinne Alexander (Irish) is an independent non-executive director.
-A Fellow of the Society of Actuaries in Ireland, she has worked in the investment industry for over twenty five years with experience as a senior executive in fund management, investment strategy, investment consultancy and company management.
+A Fellow of the Society of Actuaries in Ireland, she has worked in the investment industry for almost thirty years with experience as a senior executive in fund management, investment strategy, investment consultancy and company management.
 She was a European partner at Mercer Investment Consulting and following that, CEO at F&C Management's Irish asset management firm, F&C Ireland.
 She was also a director of the Irish Association of Investment Managers and a director of Cayman listed funds.
 Gráinne is currently a non-executive director of a broad range of investment fund complexes with investment managers Goldman Sachs, Neuberger Berman and Mercer Europe.
-She received a Diploma in Company Direction from the Institute of Directors in 2013.
+She has a Diploma in Company Direction from the Institute of Directors.
+Gráinne completed the Chartered Alternative Investment Analyst Association Certificate in the Fundamentals of Alternative Investments in 2021 and was awarded a Certificate in Responsible & Sustainable Finance by University College Dublin in 2022.